MisterOla/W3SCHOOLS-HTML-NOTES/README.md

 To display white, setll all color parameters to ff: #ffffff

 Shades of gray: Equal values for all the parameters:
-*each one of these are different shades of gray.
+Each one of these are different shades of gray.
 #404040
 #686868
 #a0a0a0